weshinsley/wct-games/README.md

 ## Introduction

-This curious archive, is a collection of games a couple of friends and I wrote in my mis-spent youth.
+This curious archive, is a collection of games a couple of friends and I wrote in our mis-spent youth.
 They are 16-bit DOS games, written in Turbo pascal, and assembler for 386 or earlier.
 The third member of the trio was Chris, who I don't think we coaxed to do any actual programming, but whose mini-cheddar eating habit (apparently) formed the plot-lines of these early games.
-In a time were computer games were forbidden from our school facilities, these games were generally personalised birthday presents for our mates, each one taking some habit, food preference or other observable features and extrapolating it to a dramatic and absurd extent.
+In a time were computer games were forbidden from our school facilities, these were generally personalised birthday presents for our mates, each one taking some habit, food preference or other observable features and extrapolating it to a dramatic and absurd extent.

-Windows XP I believe removed support for compiled Turbo Pascal executables, so DosBox is probably the best way.
-You might also be able to get them running from a DOS boot disk, although I'm not sure whether modern audio chips will play nicely with that.
-Anyway, for those who might enjoy a nostalgic and somewhat bizarre trip into my teenage mind, here are the games, complete with source code that still compiles in Turbo Pascal.
+Windows XP I believe removed support for executables like these, so DosBox is probably the best way.
+You might also be able to get them running from a DOS boot disk, although I'm not sure whether modern audio chips will emulate old Soundblaster cards in the way these games need.
+Anyway, for those who might enjoy a nostalgic and somewhat bizarre trip into our teenage minds, here are the games, complete with source code that appears to still compile in Turbo Pascal.

 It's ok, you don't have to thank me.

 ## Running them

 The games run fairly well in DosBox, although not quite as pixel-smooth as they were on native hardware, probably due to the nature of emulation, and maybe the artefacts of scaling the original screen resolution.
-But, they are close enough.
+But, they are close enough. (for what?)

 * Install [DosBox](https://www.dosbox.com/download.php?main=1)
 * Experiences may vary; the settings I use on a Lenovo Z580 are the defaults, except for:-